FLYR-Open-Source/flyr-lib-go/google/pubsub/README.md

 This prevents tightly coupling applications to this package, and also helps mock dependencies for unit testing.

 ### Initializing
-In order to add the provider and client for use in an application, the function `AddPubSubToContext()` should be called during application startup.
+In order to add the provider for use in an application, the function `AddPubSubToContext()` should be called during application startup.
 (Note that this function requires the Google project ID where the topics and/or subscriptions used by the application reside.)
 ```
 import (
 	"context"